 Judgments

-Aarushi Talwar Murder Case: A Critique of Trial Court Judgment
+Aarushi Talwar Murder: A Simple Critique of Trial Court Judgment

 Guwahati High Court Judgment on CBI